top of page

 Lucy Newton

-Lucy Newton holds a bachelor’s degree (with Honours) in Applied Animal Behaviour and Welfare, and a foundation degree in Applied Animal Behaviour and Conservation.
-In university, Lucy became interested in human and animal interaction, and she would like to pursue a Master's degree in Human and Animal Interaction in the future.
-Lucy is keen to understand and develop strategies to improve the relationships held between humans and animals.
+Lucy Newton holds a Bachelor of Science Degree (with Honours) in Applied Animal Behaviour and Welfare, and a Foundation Degree in Applied Animal Behaviour and Conservation.
+In university, Lucy became interested in human and animal interactions, and she would like to pursue a Master's degree in Human and Animal Interaction in the future.
+Lucy is keen to understand and develop strategies to improve the relationships held between humans and animals and hopes to research the impact of civet’s musk on the African palm civet (Nandina binotata) and African civet (Civettictis civetta)

 Team Civet